Bobby Berk: Career

 After Portico folded, Berk launched his online store, Bobby Berk Home, in 2006, opening his first store in SoHo, Manhattan a year later.
 Midtown Miami, Florida followed in 2010 as well as Midtown Atlanta, Georgia.
 He later launched Bobby Berk Interiors + Design, specializing in interior design services, whose headquarters is in Downtown Los Angeles.
 He appeared on television networks such as HGTV, NBC, CBS, and Bravo.
 Through his businesses, Berk has his own line of wallpaper, furniture, and art.

 In 2018, Berk began starring as the interior design expert on the Netflix reality series Queer Eye.
 During his time on Queer Eye, he appeared alongside his castmates in Taylor Swift's "You Need to Calm Down" music video.
 Berk announced in 2023 that he would be departing the series after its eighth season, which aired in January 2024.
 He elaborated on his decision when the season released, explaining that he had already planned his next projects and thus chose not to re-sign his contract upon Netflix's decision to renew Queer Eye a year after their original contracts ended in 2022.

 In 2021, Berk competed in season six of The Masked Singer as the wild card contestant "Caterpillar".
 He was eliminated alongside Willie Robertson as "Mallard" in the Group B semi-finals.

 In 2022, Bobby was awarded an honorary degree of Doctor of Fine Arts from Otis College of Art and Design.

 In July 2025, HGTV announced that Berk is set to star on his own TV series Junk or Jackpot? that is scheduled to premiere in late 2025.

 Personal life

 Berk and his husband Dewey Do, a maxillofacial surgeon, met online in 2004 and married in 2012 "as soon as it was legal to get married".
 In July 2018, the couple moved to Los Angeles, California after living in New York City for over a decade.
 In 2023, they began living part-time in Portugal with their dog Bimini, whom they adopted in 2021.
+Berk disclosed being on the Autism spectrum in an episode of Nicole Byer's podcast Why Won't You Date Me?

 Berk endorsed Elizabeth Warren in the 2020 Democratic Party presidential primaries.

 On June 23, 2020, Berk and Queer Eye co-star Jonathan Van Ness praised recent U.S. Supreme Court decisions which ruled that LGBT employment discrimination was a violation of the Civil Rights Act of 1964.
 However, both of them still urged the United States Congress to pass the proposed Equality Act, which Berk claimed would amend the Civil Rights Act so it "would really extend healthcare and housing rights."